-When clients are choosing a firm to bring their architectural woodworking projects to life, they want to know they’ll receive an accurate estimate, a streamlined experience, and guarantee of product quality.
+When clients are choosing a firm to bring their architectural woodworking projects to life, they want to know they’ll receive an accurate estimate, a streamlined experience, and assurance of product quality.
 That’s why many clients include QCP specifications in their bids.

 But even when you provide an outstanding service and your architectural woodwork adheres to all the necessary AWI standards, one project is just one project.
 To develop an industry-wide reputation for quality and integrity, and to ensure your firm’s long-term success, you need a strong client engagement plan.